Our People | Ngā Tāngata

 behaviour change.

-Some of our researchers have been engaged in biosecurity social research for many years, while others in our team new to kauri dieback and myrtle rust bring new perspectives that may not yet have been considered.
+Some of our researchers had been engaged in biosecurity social research for many years, while others in the team new to kauri dieback and myrtle rust brought new perspectives that may not yet have been considered.

-We embrace postgraduate researchers in the team by offering funded Masters research opportunities, and summer internships for small scale projects within the larger research projects.
-Additionally, we support early career researchers and encourage the employment of postgraduate students as research assistants.
+We embraced postgraduate researchers in the team by offering funded Masters research opportunities, and summer internships for small scale projects within the larger research projects.
+Additionally, we supported early career researchers and encouraged the employment of postgraduate students as research assistants.

-Mobilising for Action’s research supports, engages and empowers communities, many of which are partners with project researchers to form a wider community of interest.
+Mobilising for Action’s research supported, engaged and empowered communities, many of which were partners with project researchers to form a wider community of interest.

 Our Co-leads